 We want to increase our giving and accomplish our goals.

-Our main goals are to enhance our missions and community outreach.
-Our congregation has a strong love and compassion for each other, visitors, and our community.
-Our resilience was tested during the pandemic, as it was for everyone, but we managed through it and are coming back stronger.
-We want to develop leaders so current leaders can have the ability to serve in other ways in the Church.
-We want to encourage congregants to serve and step up in leadership and grow in our journey as fruitful and vital congregation.
-It will be critical that we continue to explore and understand how our church can be more diverse and relevant to new generations.
+Our main goals are to continue our Pathways goals set for the year.
+Our congregation loves and cares for each other, visitors, and our community.
+We want to develop new leaders.
+We want to encourage congregants to serve, step up in leadership, and grow in our journey as a fruitful and vital congregation.
+We must continue to explore and understand how our church can be more diverse and relevant to new generations.
 In doing so, we will be effective in community ministry and hands-on missions.

 In this season, I celebrate:

-1. Our church continues to do ministry and seeks ways to engage with the community.
+Our church continues its ministry and seeks ways to engage with the community.

 Challenges we face:

 This season, I give thanks for all God is doing in and through the life of the Church.
 I am deeply grateful to our leadership as we have worked together to keep our ministry fruitful.
 The work has been extra challenging in these unprecedented times.
 You have understood the complexities of our time.
 You have been remarkable with your resilience in all the peaks and valleys of the last year!
 You have stepped up!
-Also, I am thankful to my wife and son, who have been supportive through this challenging time.
+Also, I am thankful to my wife and son, who have been supportive in ministry.

 I give thanks to our Lord for his blessings.
 I trust God will continue to guide us.
-All in all, my perceptions are God has been faithful, and our congregation continues to be loyal in such times.
-Through it all, we will have much to give thanks for when 2022 concludes.
-As of this writing, we still have most of a quarter of the year to go, but there will be every reason to sing the doxology at the end of this year as we praise God from whom all blessings flow.
+I believe God has been faithful, and our congregation continues to be loyal in such times.
+Through it all, we will have much to give thanks for when 2024 concludes.
+As of this writing, we still have four months of the year to go, but there will be every reason to sing the doxology at the end of this year as we praise God from whom all blessings flow.

 Thank you for your commitment and dedication to God and Tuckerton United Methodist Church.